hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - Is there duplicates?
 - Strings:
     - How it's encoded?
 ASCII, Unicode?
+    - If it's a string of digits, how should we manage overflow cases?
 - Trees:
     - Depth definition: depth(root) = 0 or depth(root) = 1
 - BST: